 When this article was written there are around 45K free plugins available in WordPress repository.
 Besides these free plugins there are hundreds of thousands of free and premium plugins offered through third party services.
-For example, one of the popular marketplaces – Codecanyon has 4400 plugins for WordPress.
+For example, one of the popular marketplaces – Codecanyon has over 5100 plugins for WordPress.
 When there are too many choices for every single need, it is a daunting task for site owners to look for the good plugins.
 In this article we will discuss important points you should consider before installing and activating plugins on your WordPress site.

 Why Do You Need a Plugin?

 If your theme (custom or free) as such includes the specific needs like social sharing there will be no need of installing plugins or at least you need very less plugins.
 Since WordPress shares functions between theme and plugin development, it leads developers to consider certain functions as a plugin and and not part of a theme.
 In addition to this factor, themes are built for general purposes while most of the plugins are developed for specific needs.
 In a nutshell, whatsoever the costly theme you buy there will be need of plugins to run a WordPress site with complete features like you wish.

 Preparing the List – General Vs Specific Need

 You may need two types of plugins to support your WordPress site – general and specific.
 You may need a general purpose plugins for one of the following needs:

 - Search engine optimization including webmaster tools related stuff.